camunda/camunda/optimize/client/FRONTEND_OVERVIEW.md

 The front-end application is initialized using the `create-react-app` utility which follow the following process:

 1. **Application startup**: The application is started using the command `yarn start`.
-This spins up a Node.js Development Server which serve the `public/index.html` file.
+This spins up a Node.js Development Server, which serves the `public/index.html` file.
-2. **Initializing React app**: The html file will load the javascript needed for the react application and also the `src/index.js` file, which initializes the React application.
+2. **Initializing React app**: The html file will load the JavaScript needed for the React.js application and also the `src/index.js` file, which initializes the React.js application.
-3. **First React component**: The `src/App.js` file is then loaded as the first React component.
+3. **First React component**: The `src/App.js` file is then loaded as the first React.js component.
-4. **Utilities and router initialization**: The `App.js` component initializes various utilities (such as notifications, analytics, translations, and onboarding) and sets up routing for different pages (Home, Report, Dashboard, Analysis, EventsBasedProcess, etc.).
+4. **Utilities and router initialization**: The `App.js` component initializes various utilities (such as notifications, analytics, translations, and onboarding) and sets up routing for different pages (Home, Report, Dashboard, Analysis, EventsBasedProcess, etc.)

 Below is a flow diagram of the start-up process: